 To resolve the dots into a coherent picture, we need to take two giant steps back and take in the whole canvas.

 The cliff notes version is this: The numbers just don’t add up.

 Big changes are underway.
 Specifically, the unsustainable cogs in the global economy are slowly grinding to a halt.

-Giant Step #1: Growth
+Giant Step #1: Can Unrestricted Economic Growth Continue?

 The age of unrestricted growth is over.
 It was a good run.
 But now we’ve got to live within certain ecological and resource budgets which means we’ve also got to live within some fiscal and economic budgets.

 Virtually nobody in power wants to do either.
 Maybe a few here and there, most of them recently retired or close to it.
 The remainder all want business-as-usual (BAU) to continue, especially those that just hooked a finger around the brass ring of success.